-&lt;sup>1 Where applicable, values are presented for Alternative B (Viaduct to I-880) first, followed by Alternative B (Viaduct to Scott Boulevard).
+Where applicable, values are presented for Alternative B (Viaduct to I-880) first, followed by Alternative B (Viaduct to Scott Boulevard).
 If only one value is presented, the value would be identical under both Alternative B viaduct options.

-&lt;sup>2 This is referred to as Delmas Dog Park on the City of San Jose website.
+This is referred to as Delmas Dog Park on the City of San Jose website.